-As of September 30, 2017, the Company had cash and cash equivalents of \$4.9 million compared to \$4.1 million at December 31, 2016.
+As of June 30, 2017, the Company had cash and cash equivalents of \$0.2 million compared to \$4.1 million at December 31, 2016.
 The Company has funded its operations primarily through external investor financing arrangements and has raised funds in 2017 and 2016, including:

-On July 18, 2017, the Company closed a public offering of 18,164,195 units at \$0.40 per unit, and 6,835,805 pre-funded units at \$0.39 per pre-funded unit, raising gross proceeds of approximately \$10 million and net proceeds of approximately \$8.8 million.
-Each unit included one share of common stock and one warrant to purchase one share of common stock at an exercise price of \$0.425 per share.
+On July 18, 2017, the Company closed a public offering of 18,164,195 units at \$0.40 per unit, and 6,835,805 pre-funded units at \$0.39 per pre-funded unit, raising gross proceeds of approximately \$10 million and net proceeds of approximately \$8.7 million.
+Each unit included one share of common stock at an exercise price of \$0.425 per share.
 Each pre-funded unit included one pre-funded warrant to purchase one share of common stock for an exercise price of \$0.01 per share, and one warrant to purchase one share of common stock at an exercise price of \$0.425 per share.
 The common warrants are exercisable immediately and have a five-year term from the date of issuance.
-Approximately \$1 million of the gross proceeds was used to repay outstanding Bridge Financing Notes.
+Approximately \$1 million of the gross proceeds was used to pay back promissory notes.